unicode-org/icu4x/docs/tutorials/intro.md

 You will also need to use the `with_buffer_provider` constructors, e.g. `DateTimeFormatter::try_new_with_buffer_provider()`.

+You will need to update `/path/to/data` to a local copy of generated data.

-The ICU4X repository has test data checked in tree in `provider/testdata/data`, however it is recommended one generate data on their own as described in the [next section](#generating-data).
+You can get a copy by checking out the ICU4X repository; which has test data checked in at `provider/testdata/data/` (use the `json` subfolder for this specific tutorial section).
+However it is recommended one generate data on their own as described in the [next section](#generating-data).
 Under the hood, `icu_testdata` is simply loading this data.

-Production users are recommended to use `BlobDataProvider` from `icu_provider_blob`, which allows a binary blob of (usually `postcard` format) data to be loaded from memory.
+Production users are also recommended to use `BlobDataProvider` from `icu_provider_blob`, which allows a binary blob of (usually `postcard` format) data to be loaded from memory.
 This data provider provides the flexibility of controlling where the data is stored; allowing for data to even be loaded lazily over the network.

 Here is a full example: